MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delivery-optimization.md

 - You can also take advantage of Delivery Optimization if you’re using the [AllowCdnFallback](configuration-options-for-the-office-2016-deployment-tool.md#allowcdnfallback-attribute-part-of-add-element) attribute to allow devices to use the Office Content Delivery Network (CDN) on the internet as a source for installing additional language packs.
 - If you’re already using Configuration Manager (current branch) and [peer cache](https://docs.microsoft.com/configmgr/core/plan-design/hierarchy/client-peer-cache) to manage installing and updating Office 365 ProPlus, Delivery Optimization won’t provide any added benefit for content coming from your on-premises infrastructure.
-- You can also try using a Delivery Optimization In-Network (DOINC) server, which is an application installed on Windows Server.
-DOINC server is still in development and can be used with distribution points in Configuration Manager (current branch).
-For more information, see [Delivery Optimization In-Network Cache in Configuration Manager](https://docs.microsoft.com/configmgr/core/plan-design/hierarchy/delivery-optimization-in-network-cache).
+- You can also try using a Microsoft Connected Cache server, which is an application installed on Windows Server.
+Connected Cache server is still in development and can be used with distribution points in Configuration Manager (current branch).
+For more information, see [Microsoft Connected Cache in Configuration Manager](https://docs.microsoft.com/configmgr/core/plan-design/hierarchy/microsoft-connected-cache).
 - Delivery Optimization can also be used with Office 365 Business and with subscription versions of Project and Visio.
 The same requirements listed above for Office 365 ProPlus apply.
 - Volume licensed versions of Office 2019, such as Office Professional Plus 2019, can take advantage of Delivery Optimization, but only for background updates.
 Delivery Optimization isn’t available for installing or for foreground updates.
 The same applies to volume licensed versions of Project 2019 and Visio 2019.
 - If you're already using a 3rd party peer-to-peer solution along with Configuration Manager, Delivery Optimization isn't expected to cause any problems with that solution.